| John M. Smart, President, ASF

 Roadmap, the Conversational

-Devo Universe research community, an international
+John is co-founder of the Evo-Devo Universe complex adaptive systems research community, an international

-interdisciplinary community of scholars exploring evolutionary and
+group of scholars researching evolutionary and developmental processes of

-and sociotechnical systems, and a member of the ECCO
+change, and a member of the ECCO

 research group at VUB (Brussels, Belgium).
+He

-has a B.S. in business administration from U,C, Berkeley, an M.S.-equivalency
+has a BS in business administration from UC Berkeley, an MS-equivalency

 in physiology and medicine (two years of medical school and the

-sciences at U.C.
-San Diego, U.C.L.A., and U.C.
-Berkeley.
-He studied
+at UC San Diego, UCLA, and UC Berkeley.
+He studied systems theory

-systems theory at UCSD under the mentorship of James
+at UCSD under James

 Grier Miller (Living Systems, 1978), who mentored